finalfreq/Portfolio-rails/README.md

 You should then be able to open on localhost:3000.
 Click on the categories tab in the nav bar, on categories page you can add a category.
 After adding a category you can then go the category individual page and then add a project to the category.
 Authentication is set up using devise and authorization is through CanCanCan.
 In order to become Admin can only be done on the back end.
 I have seeded myself in DB in order for about page to render correctly.
-Fulling running on heroku at http://JWfolio.herokuapp.com/
+Fully running on heroku at http://jwdesigns.herokuapp.com/

 ### Bug reports